Growth factors of orthogonal matrices and local behavior of Gaussian elimination with partial and complete pivoting: Large GEPP growth factors for n

-\begin{proof} By \Cref{thm: max gf}, then $A = (DL_nD)(DUD)(D\tilde D)$ where $D,\tilde D$ are diagonal sign matrices and $U$ so also $DUD$ is upper triangular with positive diagonal; so the orthogonal QR factor $Q$ then is also the orthogonal QR factor for $DL_n\tilde D$ by \Cref{l:qr lu}.
-It follows then $Q = DQ_n \tilde D$ by \eqref{eq: invar sign}.
-The equivalence of growth factors follows from the invariance of $\|\cdot \|_{\max}$ under products of diagonal sign matrices. \end{proof}

-\begin{remark} While there are uncountably many matrices with maximal growth factors, there are only finitely many such corresponding PP orthogonal QR factors.
+\begin{remark} While there are uncountably many matrices with maximal growth factors, there are only finitely many such corresponding orthogonal QR factors.
 For $Q_n$ the orthogonal QR factor of $L_n$, then \Cref{thm: any max Q} then shows that every such orthogonal factor for a maximal GEPP growth factor matrix is of the form $Q = D Q_n\tilde D = (D Q_n D)(D \tilde D)$.
-Hence, there are only $2^{2n-1}$ such PP orthogonal matrices of order $n$.\footnote{Since $D Q_n D = (-D) Q_n (-D)$, the unique representative can be chosen by setting the first sign to be 1 of the $n$ diagonal entries of $D$ while $\tilde D$ has no such restriction on its diagonal entries.} This is analogous to enumerating sign permutation equivalent Hadamard matrices. \end{remark}
+Hence, \jpm{$|\mathcal Q_n| = 2^{2n-1}$} (we can assume $D_{11} = 1$).
+This is analogous to enumerating sign permutation equivalent Hadamard matrices. \end{remark}